Horizon Line

 Horizon Line is a 2020 English-language Swedish adventure thriller film directed by Mikael Marcimain and starring Alexander Dreymon, Allison Williams and Keith David.
-The film concentrates on a pair that desperately struggles to survive, flying a cessna 180 plane over the Indian Ocean after the pilot suffered a fatal heart attack.
+The film concentrates on a pair that desperately struggles to survive, flying a GippsAero GA8 Airvan plane over the Indian Ocean after the pilot suffered a fatal heart attack.

 Horizon Line was released in Sweden on 6 November 2020 by SF Studios and in the United States on 12 January 2021 by STXfilms.

 Plot

 Sara is at an island bar and is getting ready to head home.
 She is with a boyfriend and he asks her for one more drink before she goes.
 He orders, then heads out of the bar (presumably to the bathroom), and she leaves, as she has stated that she "hates goodbyes."

 Fast forward one year later in London, Sara takes a cab to the airport to leave for a wedding.

 Visiting Mauritius for her friend's wedding, Sara hooks up with ex-boyfriend Jackson, misses the last boat to the wedding venue on Rodrigues, and hitches a ride on a small plane piloted by her friend, Freddy Wyman, who is also going to the wedding.
 She is surprised when it turns out that Jackson has also arranged to fly with Freddy to the wedding.

 Freddy invites Sara to the co-pilot seat while Jackson sleeps.
-During the flight Freddy has a heart attack and passes away, sending the plane into freefall.
+During the flight Freddy has a heart attack and passes away, sending the plane into free-fall.
 Sara and Jackson recover, but the autopilot is damaged, and they are faced with the fact that Sara, who Freddy has taught some basics, will need to fly the plane to get them to safety.

 They manage to contact Samuel, a local air traffic controller, on the shortwave radio, and he attempts to guide them to safety, but they have to fly through a storm first.
 They manage to get through the storm but not before they damage their compass.
 The plane is also starting to lose fuel at an alarming rate.
 Jackson volunteers to climb out of the plane to try to patch a fuel line.
 While successful, he badly breaks his arm.
 The pair decides to shed weight, including the lifeless body of Freddy, to save fuel.
-Sara realizes they have several bottles of rum that they can use as extra fuel, and she attempts to manually refuel the plane by climbing out the window.
+Sara realises they have several bottles of rum that they can use as extra fuel, and she attempts to manually refuel the plane by climbing out the window.

-Jackson manages the repair of the fuel line, breaking his arm, almost falls to his death, but Sara pulls him back into the plane.
-Sara then must go outside the plane and pour Solomons “rocket fuel” in for temporary refueling.
 They try to raise Samuel, but the radio is silent.
 As the plane runs out of fuel, they spot a small island and attempt to glide the stricken plane to the island.
 The plane crashes into the sea and flips.
 Sara rescues Jackson, who got stuck at the wing of the submerged plane, and both barely escape and swim to the barren island.